torryatco/Redesign-spr25/readme.md

 }
 ```

-Compare the resulting css file with the source sass file.
+Examine the resulting css file.
+Note the minification and mapping.

 Inspect the header in the developer tools and note that _mapping_ maps the css line numbers to the scss line numbers